Exploring Services Across Our Community

 • Number of days with no deliveries in 2024:

-In total, there were 856 hospital days where mandatory staffing was required despite no deliveries occurring, resulting in an estimated cost of $10 million—costs not reimbursed by payers.
+In total, there were 856 hospital days, when mandatory staffing was required despite no deliveries.
+This resulted in an estimated cost of $10 million.
+Hospitals are not reimbursed for these costs.
 The direct loss on obstetric services totaled $7.8 million, accounting for all deliveries at Samaritan hospitals.

 Staffing